 Whether you need one depends on three factors: your state’s BON requirements, your target employer’s requirements, and honest self-assessment of your clinical comfort level.

-State BON requirements: Some states require a refresher course before reinstating a lapsed license (covered in the nursing license reinstatement guide).
+State BON requirements: Many states require a refresher course before reinstating a lapsed license (covered in the nursing license reinstatement guide).
+NCSBN survey data indicates roughly half of responding boards mandate one for reactivation, with a further quarter applying variable policies depending on gap length.
 If your state mandates one, the decision is made for you.
-Check your BON directly — requirements vary considerably.
+Check your BON directly – requirements vary considerably.

 Employer requirements: Many hospitals will tell you directly.
 Larger health systems often have formal reentry programs that include their own clinical competency evaluation; completing one of these may substitute for a separate refresher course.
 Ask HR or the nurse recruiter before enrolling in an outside program.